datalad-handbook/book/docs/basics/101-106-nesting.rst

 Importantly, once we learn how to make use of the history of a dataset, we can set subdatasets to previous states, or *update* them.

-.. findoutmore:: Do I have to navigate into the subdataset to see it's history?
+.. find-out-more:: Do I have to navigate into the subdataset to see it's history?

    Previously, we used :command:`cd` to navigate into the subdataset, and subsequently opened the Git log.
 This is necessary, because a :command:`git log`